DarkGeekMS/apeXTesting/README.md

 ## Brief Description

-End to End Testing code of ApeX, an social media application that mimicks reddit.
+End to End Testing code of ApeX, an social media application that mimics reddit.

 ## Utilized Technologies